Skip to Content

 • Minimum class standing: Sophomore

-• Enroll in courses in a variety of disciplines taught in English, from the required South Africa history and culture course to local and indigenous languages, sciences, liberal arts, mathematics, social sciences, and more
+• Enroll in a variety of courses taught in English, including South African history and culture, local and indigenous languages, sciences, liberal arts, mathematics, and social sciences.